 Join REEF's annual trip to Cozumel for a wonderful week of camaraderie, diving and citizen science!
-Enjoy the fabulous diving in crystal clear waters that have been protected as a marine park for nearly 20 years.
+Due to the popularity of this destination, this is the second of two Cozumel trips scheduled for 2019.

 Escape the hectic holidays with a fun dive vacation to the Turks and Caicos Islands.

 REEF's fifth Field Survey to Fiji is sure to be a fantastic 10 days of diving, fish surveying, and plenty of fun with friends!

 This is REEF's first trip to the little-known paradise of St. Eustatius, or Statia.
 Diving in St. Eustatius consists of a variety of diverse habitats including walls, wrecks, patch reefs and rocky outcroppings.

 Experience some of the most exotic and sought-after dive destinations in Indonesia on this one-way Banda Sea crossing trip from Sorong to Maumere.